electron/release-status/README.md

 ## Getting started

-The website is a simple Node.js app built using [Express](https://expressjs.com/) and [Handlebars.js](https://handlebarsjs.com/).
+The website is built using [Remix](https://remix.run/).

 ### Installation

-To run the app locally, install dependencies and run the `start` script:
+To run the app locally, install dependencies and run the `dev` script:

 ```
-yarn
-yarn start
+npm install
+npm run dev
 ```

-When developing locally, you may want to use the `watch` script instead, which watches for file changes using [nodemon](https://github.com/remy/nodemon).

 ### GitHub Authentication